micromdm/micromdm/docs/user-guide/quickstart.md

 1. Sign into [identity.apple.com](identity.apple.com) with your Apple ID.
 This Apple ID will likely match the domain that you signed up to mdmcert.download with and the domain where you intend to host your MDM server.
 1. Download your push cert 🎉

 You now have a push cert from mdmcert.download.
 You do not have to proceed with [Generate MDM CSR](#generate-mdm-csr) below.
+Continue with [Upload your push certificate](#upload-your-push-certificate).

 </details>

 ### Generate MDM CSR